 If the wound is from a double edged blade, both sides of the wound will have points.

-In this double edged injury, there's a bruise which tells us three things.
+In this double edged injury, there's a bruise which tells us two things.
 One, the blade had a guard.
-Two, despite one less defined edge, it was a double edged blade because the side that is sharply defined has a guard on it and you don't have a guard on the sharp side of a single edge blade.
-So, the other side must have been sharp as well.
-Third, this blade was completely plunged into the body.
+Two, this blade was completely plunged into the body.